Kernel vs Smart (previously know as Smartshares)

 - For investors prioritising simplicity, cost-efficiency, and a seamless investment process, Kernel arguably stands out as the superior choice.
 Its flexible and intuitive platform, combined with daily order processing and fractional unit investments, offers a modern and efficient way to grow wealth.

-- While Smartshares remains a solid option for those looking for a diverse range of ETFs and are comfortable navigating the brokerage requirements, Kernel's overall package provides a compelling alternative for maximising returns and minimising costs.
+- While Smart remains a solid option for those looking for a diverse range of ETFs and are comfortable navigating the brokerage requirements, Kernel's overall package provides a compelling alternative for maximising returns and minimising costs.

-- Ultimately, the choice between Smartshares and Kernel will depend on individual investment goals, preferences, and priorities.
+- Ultimately, the choice between Smart and Kernel will depend on individual investment goals, preferences, and priorities.
 By understanding each platform's distinct features and benefits, as outlined in our comparison above, everyday investors can make informed decisions that best align with their financial strategies.

 Frequently Asked Questions